 Although such bonds are always one-sided, social media platforms allow celebrities to contribute more to these relationships.
 For instance, they can go Live on Instagram or Facebook, read the messages from their fans aloud during such sessions, and share about their new releases or ask for advice.

-At this point, you could be wondering if parasocial relationships can have any limitations.
+At this point, you could be wondering if parasocial relationships can have any negative implications.
 Let us find out in the next section.

 Although parasocial relationships are healthy in most cases, they can have a few downsides as well.